glaukommatos/Gymder/README.md

 ## Thoughts

-This was a fun toy to make and a great opportunity to practice some view programming and trying out some new things.
-If you want to know more of my thoughts, I've included a lot of information in comments at the top of many files.
+This was extremely fun to make and I was really happy to have a chance to do custom view programming and try a bunch of new things out!

+In many of the main files in this project, I have included a fair amount of information about my intentions and decisions in the comments.

 ## Todos